eshika6525/MapMeIndia/README.md

 ## 📬 Let's Connect

-If you’re a recruiter or just curious — feel free to reach out or fork the project!
+If you’re a recruiter or just curious, feel free to explore the project.
+Appreciate a ⭐ if you find it interesting!